 Investing in our common stock involves a high degree of risk.
-You should carefully consider all of the risk factors and uncertainties described below, in addition to the other information contained in this Quarterly Report on Form 10-Q, including the section of this report titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated and combined financial statements and related notes, before investing in our common stock.
-If any of the following risks materialize, our business, financial condition and results of operations could be seriously harmed.
-In these circumstances, the market price of our common stock could decline, and you may lose all or a part of your investment.
-We have marked with an asterisk (\) those risk factors that reflect substantive changes from the risk factors included in our previously filed Annual Report on Form 10-K for the year ended December 31, 2016.
+Investors should carefully consider all of the risk factors and uncertainties described below, in addition to the other information contained in this Quarterly Report on Form 10-Q, including the section of this report titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated and combined financial statements and related notes, together with our other filings made from time to time with the SEC before investing in our common stock.
+This description includes any material changes to, and supersedes, the description of the risk factors associated with our business previously disclosed in Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2017.